jordanprog86/Wexi/README.md

 - Supported formats/codecs depend on how your local `ffmpeg` was compiled.
 - You can pass advanced options in **Extra ffmpeg args** (for example filters or quality tuning).

-## Test
-Download the zip file and launch the programm to test IT